pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 Penalized Logistic Regression (Lasso)
 =====================================

--   Now using an Objective Function that penalizes low-ROI variables.
+-   Now we'll move on to use a technique that makes use of an Objective Function that penalizes low-ROI variables.
 This is similar to ridge regression except variables with coefficients non-consequential enough will be zero'ed out of the model.
 -   Useful source: <http://www.sthda.com/english/articles/36-classification-methods-essentials/149-penalized-logistic-regression-essentials-in-r-ridge-lasso-and-elastic-net/>

 Tuning the Hyperparameter for the Lasso Model w/ 2-Way Interactions and Polynomial Terms